dylan-evans/dylan-evans.github.com/_posts/2012-01-16-opensource-vs-money.md

+---
-# Open Source Vs. Money
+title: Open Source Vs. Money
+publish: true
+layout: post
+---
 A conviction in open-source software becomes difficult to maintain when money is on the table.
 I have never had much trouble with this however at dinner a couple of days ago i was showing off my little android wallpaper app